AdwaithMenon/Analyzing-Channel-Statistics-Most-Popular-YouTube-Channels-for-Data-Science/README.md

 ## **Project Description**

 The goal of this project was to analyze the channel statistics and trends of the Most Popular YouTube Channels for Data Science through Exploratory Data Analysis (EDA) and Tableau Visualizations.
 In this project, channel statistics for Top 10 YouTube Channels dedicated to Data Science were extracted using Youtube API and the respective Channel Ids.
-The attributes extracted include the number of subscribers, views, likes, comments and video titles.
+The attributes extracted include the subscribers, views, likes, comments, duration and video titles.
 The extracted data was cleaned and pre-processed to prepare it for analysis.

 The Youtube Channels considered for the Analysis include: